Narbnet is a weekly newsletter from Narberth Mayor Tom Grady. It is reposted here with permission.

 Holy Trinity, Narberth has installed three raised-bed gardens and is growing fresh vegetables for the Narberth

 Community Food Bank, in a collaboration between Triskeles, Food For All and the NCFB.
-We have had our
+We have had our first

 BACK AT THE LIBRARY:

 FOYER REPAIRS ARE DONE so many new books are for sale on the foyer shelves.
 Please come to browse.

 INDOOR YARD SALE continues with new items added every few days.We now have a vintage pressure cooker in

 great shape, someone's owl collection (for Temple fans) and miscellaneous kitchen & glassware.

 Now here's a list of fun, entertaining and community events in and about our town (Narberth and Nearberth) for the

 upcoming week (and don't forget to check www.meetthemayor.org for more updates):

 1.)
 Saturday, August 30, 2014, Great news for Nannygoat fans this weekend!
 To make room for "new" inventory